Pomax/tex2utf/README.md

 # Tex2utf

-This repo is a UTF8 massaging of the `tex2mail` tool for converting LaTeX to plain text, hosted at https://ctan.org/pkg/tex2mail.
+This repo is a UTF8 massaging of the `tex2mail` tool (with some fixes around how brackets are constructed) for converting LaTeX to an easier to read plain text form, for use in contexts that don't support graphical rendering.
+The origincal can be found over on https://ctan.org/pkg/tex2mail.

-Have some screenshots that show off the different (note that these are images, because the font used for Github code blocks is almost certainly not a true monospace font).

 ## LaTeX